dfm/emcee/docs/tutorials/monitor.rst

     # Initialize the sampler
     sampler = emcee.EnsembleSampler(nwalkers, ndim, log_prob, backend=backend)

-The difference here was the addition of a "backend".
+The difference here was the addition of a “backend”.
 This choice will save the samples to a file called ``tutorial.h5`` in the current directory.
-Now, we'll run the chain for up to 10,000 steps and check the autocorrelation time every 100 steps.
-If the chain is longer than 100 times the estimated autocorrelation time and if this estimate changed by less than 1%, we'll consider things converged.
+Now, we’ll run the chain for up to 10,000 steps and check the autocorrelation time every 100 steps.
+If the chain is longer than 100 times the estimated autocorrelation time and if this estimate changed by less than 1%, we’ll consider things converged.

 .. code:: python